FileLocker

 Lessons

-- Installer naming, release tags, and update metadata are part of the user experience once the app is public.
+- Installer naming, update checks, release notes, and checksums are part of the user experience once the app is public.

 Next

-- Keep expanding regression coverage around encryption, decryption, output collisions, and updater behavior.
+- Keep expanding regression coverage around encryption algorithms, payload compatibility, output collisions, and updater behavior.

 Keep browsing